Home

 C806: rated capacitance – 100uF, measured – 154uF, ESR – 0.03Ω, deviation: +54%

-The original semiconductor devices installed on this board were also replaced to improve the reliability of the power supply.
-The regulating transistor 2SC1318 installed in position H801 was replaced with a new Fairchild KSC2383YTA.
-Two diodes SIB-01-02 installed in positions H802 and H803 were upgraded to fast recovery rectifiers UF4005.
+The original semiconductor devices on this board were also replaced to improve the reliability of the power supply.
+The regulating transistor 2SC1318, located at position H801, was replaced with a new Fairchild KSC2383YTA.
+The two SIB-01-02 diodes at positions H802 and H803 were upgraded to fast recovery rectifiers (UF4005).

 Power supply board - before and after